anudeep610/OptiScan/README.md

     npm i
     npx nodemon index.js
     ```
-4. Open one more terminal and run then python server:
+4. Open one more terminal and then run the python server:

     ```bash
     flask run --reload